malramsay64/phd-thesis/00_Introduction/introduction.md

 to characterise the melting rate of the Trimer crystal, finding which aspects of theoretical models are required to properly describe the melting rate.
+This chapter also establishes the melting point of the Trimer, used in @sec:Crystal_Melting and @sec:Glassy_Dynamics as a reference temperature.
 Finally in @sec:Melting_Behaviour
 we analyse the melting of different polymorphs of the Trimer to understand what makes the melting so incredibly slow.